sguox002/leetcode/leetcode-all.md

 ->>

 <<-1674.
 Min moves to make array complimentary
-problem: A[i]+A[n-1-i] are all the same. using [1,limit] to replace any number, and find the number of replace. (note all elements <=limit and >=1, this is a critical information), very hard question!
+problem: given an array and make every A[i]+A[n-1-i] all the same using [1,limit] to replace any number, and find the min number of replace. (note all elements <=limit and >=1, this is a critical information), very hard question!
 Analysis: from brutal force (we need do each pair for all the targets, and then we can use optimization using difference array to reduce O(n) to O(1) (the curve is always 2s,1s,0s,1s,2s, using difference we only need to record 5 changing point). also binary search can also do it with less memory requirement.
 subject: difference array and prefix sum.
 level: 5
 ->>

 ### backtracking
 backtracking problem generally finds all sets required.
+It can also be used for counting.
+- it is base for some dp problems.
-It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.
+- generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

 <<-22	Generate Parentheses    		64.2%	Medium	->>

 <<-47	Permutations II    		48.4%	Medium
-all permutation of array with duplicates. sort and skip duplicates permutation by swap
+all permutation of array with duplicates. sort and skip duplicates - ie do not start with the same element, but permutation can include duplicates. permutation by swap
 ->>

 <<-46	Permutations    		65.2%	Medium
 using next permutation or backtracking.
 ->>